UEF-BBC/nippy/README.md

 The typical structure of the `nippy` analysis is as follows:

 1. Specify the methods you wish to try and the associated parameters by generating an INI-formatted configuration file.
-(for more detailed documentation about writing configuration files please check out the [CONFIGURATION.md](./blob/master/CONFIGURATION.md) document).
+(for more detailed documentation about writing configuration files please check out the [CONFIGURATION.md](CONFIGURATION.md)).
 For example, configuring `nippy` to test 2nd derivative Savitzky-Golay filtering (with 3rd order polynomial fit) at three different filter-lengths (7, 11 and 31 samples) can be accomplished by adding the following section to the configuration file.

 ```ini
 [SAVGOL]